MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     - Do not use 'thumb' or something like '4x5' or 200x150 or 150x150 (used regex: [0-9]x[0-9]) in the filename for the full-sized image.
 These files will be regarded as thumbnail and therefore ignored for the slider.

     Optionally:
+    - **NEW:** Give your images files set a unique filename like 'Great-holidays-Italy-*number*' where *number* is a sequential number.
+Upload images to your WordPress Media Library with Standard upload.
+User the filefilter parameter to filter these files from your WordPress Standard Folder : *folder="2023/02" filefilter="Great-holidays-Italy-"*
     - Add the images to the WordPress Media Library with my other plugin: https://wordpress.org/plugins/wp-wpcat-json-rest/ See there for the manual how to do that.

     - If the images were